3 Surprising Ways Being Opinionated Benefits Your Career

 Newsflash: Expressing a unique opinion is one of the easiest ways to get noticed by current and future employers!

-Larry Kim, founder of Wordstream, and Vala Afshar, Chief Digital Evangelist at Salesforce, are two great examples of marketers harnessing the power of perspective online.
+Larry Kim, founder of Wordstream and MobileMonkey, and Vala Afshar, Chief Digital Evangelist at Salesforce, are two great examples of marketers harnessing the power of perspective online.
 Both men have built a strong following on Twitter using a combination of research-backed insights and thought leadership.
 Check out these tweets for inspiration:

 Your opinions can help you get noticed offline, too.
 Next time you’re in a strategy meeting, speak up.
 By sharing your perspective on what tactics should be used (and why), it becomes more likely that one of those ideas will actually be implemented.